JhullyGabriele/BattleCity/README.md

-# BattleCity
+# Battle City-Inspired Game (Terminal Version)
-A game inspired by Battle City.Prompt/Terminal version.

-Development of a game where the objective is to defend a base against enemy tanks, including the implementation of shooting mechanics with animations.
-The enemy behavior is automated through programmed movement and attack patterns, demonstrating skills in programming logic, interactive mechanics development, and real-time event control.
+A **terminal-based game** inspired by Battle City, where the objective is to **defend a base against enemy tanks**.
+The game includes shooting mechanics with animations, and enemy behavior is automated using programmed movement and attack patterns.

+This project demonstrates skills in:
+- Programming logic
+- Interactive mechanics development
+- Real-time event control

+## Collaboration
-Game created in collaboration with Lucas Lessa Duarte for a class at UFPEL.
+Game developed in collaboration with **Lucas Lessa Duarte** for a class at **UFPEL**.

-To start the game, make sure you have the JDK installed.
-Type javac *.java in the terminal to compile it, and then type java Main.

-Graphic version still under construction.
+## How to Run
+1. Ensure you have the **JDK installed**.
+2. Open the terminal in the project directory.
+3. Compile the game with: javac *.java
+4. Run the game with: java Main

+## Notes
+- Currently, this is a **terminal version**.
+- A **graphical version** is under development.